 |Lexar DDR4-2666||LD4AU008G-R2666U x 2||2 x 8GB||DDR4-2666||19-19-19-43 (2T)||1.20 Volts||Lifetime|

 Our Intel test system consists of an Intel Core i7-10700K and MSI MEG Z490 Ace with the 7C71v11 firmware.
 Our AMD testbed has an AMD Ryzen 5 3600 and MSI MAG B550 Tomahawk that's on the 7C91vA1 firmware.
-Regardless of the platform, an MSI GeForce RTX 2080 Ti Gaming Trio is in charge of display duties.
+Regardless of the platform, an MSI GeForce RTX 2080 Ti Gaming Trio is in charge of display duties for our RAM benchmarks.

 Overall, G.Skill's Trident Z Neo came in third place among our recently tested kits on the CPU and gaming performance charts.
 The memory kit was consistently in the top three positions, except for 7-Zip's compression test.
 The Trident Z Neo landed in the second-to-last spot there, with a 7.4% delta between it and the leading memory kit.